Aggressive, Compassionate, & Responsive Criminal Defense

 Each of these cities has its own municipal court, which hears city ordinance and misdemeanor cases that occur within the borders of those cities.
 Municipal court judges can only hold bench trials, meaning that the judge alone (and not a jury) hears evidence and ultimately decides the defendant’s guilt or innocence.
 If, however, a defendant wishes to have a jury trial on a state law violation, the case may be “bound over,” or transferred, to the Cobb County State Court.
 There can be other good reasons to bind a case over to state court, and you should discuss this with your Georgia Criminal Defense Lawyer.

-Not including these municipal courts, in the Cobb County criminal justice system there are three courts that hear criminal cases – the Magistrate Court, the State Court, and the Superior Court.
+Not including these municipal courts, in the Cobb County criminal justice system there are four courts that hear criminal (or quasi criminal) cases – the Magistrate Court, the State Court, the Superior Court, and the Juvenile Court.

 Fulton County Magistrate Court